ryantwarner/ditherdown/Readme.md

 Click Edit -> Project Settings -> HDRP Default Settings and add DitherDown to the After Post Process section of Custom Post Process Orders.

 In a post processing volume add the Post Processing -> RTWarner -> DitherDown override and configure to suit your needs.
+Note: Setting the downsample value to non integer values will result in rectangular pixels.
+I considered removing this, but you might have a use case, so I didn't.

 ## License